 These days, big data is a big deal, and it is everywhere - from professional sports to healthcare, and from e-commerce to government sectors.
 As the use of analytics grows, so does the demand for people who know how to skillfully extract value from massive amounts of data.
-The University of New Hampshire’s Master of Science in Analytics degree prepares graduates to fill the current gap in the marketplace.
-Analytics experts are needed - and in just 1 year, you can become one of them.
+The University of New Hampshire’s Master of Science in Analytics STEM degree prepares graduates to fill the current gap in the marketplace.
+Analytics and data science experts are needed - and in just 1 year, you can become one of them.

-The Master of Science in Analytics full-time, three-semester program (summer, fall, spring) at UNH is an interdisciplinary graduate program that offers students in-depth training in quantitative analysis, applications and reasoning, critical thinking and analytics.
-It has a cohort design and is a full-time program intended to engage students in real-world projects with external partnerships that provide them with unique opportunities to apply their skills, solve real-world analytics problems, and develop connections for employment.
+The Master of Science in Analytics is a full-time, three-semester program (Begins in May - summer, fall, spring) at UNH is an interdisciplinary graduate program that offers students in-depth training in quantitative analysis, applications and reasoning, critical thinking and analytics.
+It has a cohort design and is a full-time program intended to engage students in real-world projects with external partnerships that provide them with unique opportunities to apply their skills, solve big data problems, and develop connections for employment.
 Students are able to specialize in areas of health, business, or self-designed focus areas.
 Professional development, critical thinking, presentation/communication, and leadership skills are integrated into the analytics program-one of the fastest growing fields in the world.
-Upon completion of the program, students will be prepared to sit for a number of SAS certifications.

 The MS Analytics - Program requires 36 credits.
 There are three, 12-credit semesters.
 Courses are 3 credits each.
 Two cluster course electives are required.
 The core Analytics curriculum is taught daily from 9am to 1pm.

-The Master of Science in Analytics at UNH begins in May with a statistics primer and continues through the summer, fall and spring semesters.
-This program will also be practicum driven throughout the fall and spring semesters, with students working in teams to complete an industry or government sponsored real-world analytic problem.
+The Master of Science in Analytics at UNH begins in May with a statistics and linear algebra primer and continues through the summer, fall and spring semesters.
+This program will also be practicum-driven throughout the fall and spring semesters, with students working in teams to complete an industry or government sponsored real-world analytic problem.

 Both semesters consist of two analytics core courses and a practicum course.
 The core courses begin in the fall with data architecture and an intermediate exposure to Analytics Applications I. In the spring semester, students begin more advanced work in analytic methods and Analytics Applications II.